Automated Thread Gauge

 What is the AGU

-The AGU is an automated, high-speed, in-process, non-contact measurement system designed to automate the process of OD thread inspection.
+The AGU is an in-process, high-speed, non-contact measurement system designed and engineered to automate the process of OCTG thread inspection.

 The AGU is installed downstream from a pipe threader (CNC lathe, PMC, etc).
-After a pipe is threaded, it is transferred down the line to a blow-off station (also supplied by Autonetics).
-The blow-off station ensures that all water, coolant, and other debris are removed from the threads prior to inspection.
+After a pipe is threaded, it is transferred down the line to the Autonetics Automated Pipe Cleaning System.
+This station ensures that all coolant and debris are removed from the threads prior to inspection.

 Features Measured